-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS
+PRELIMINARY PROXY STATEMENT SUBJECT TO COMPLETION, DATED FEBRUARY 13, 2023 NOTICE OF ANNUAL MEETING OF STOCKHOLDERS

-To Be Held June 14, 2022
+To Be Held April 19, 2023

-This year's Annual Meeting of Stockholders (the "Annual Meeting") of TRACON Pharmaceuticals, Inc. (the "Company" or "TRACON") will be held on June 14, 2022, at 8:00 AM Pacific time at the Company's corporate headquarters located at 4350 La Jolla Village Drive, Suite 800, San Diego, California 92122 for the following purposes, each as more fully described in the accompanying Proxy Statement:
+This year's Annual Meeting of Stockholders (the "Annual Meeting") of TRACON Pharmaceuticals, Inc. (the "Company" or "TRACON") will be held on April 19, 2023, at 8:00 a.m.
+Pacific time at the Company's corporate headquarters located at 4350 La Jolla Village Drive, Suite 800, San Diego, California 92122 for the following purposes, each as more fully described in the accompanying Proxy Statement:

-- 1. To elect the two "Class I" directors named in the Company's Proxy Statement to hold office until the Company's 2025 Annual Meeting of Stockholders and until a successor is elected and qualified; - 2.
+- 1. To elect the three "Class II" directors named in the Company's Proxy Statement to hold office until the Company's 2026 Annual Meeting of Stockholders and until a successor is elected and qualified; - 2.
 To approve, on an advisory basis, the compensation of the Company's named executive officers; - 3.
 To indicate, on an advisory basis, the preferred frequency of future stockholder advisory votes on the compensation of the Company's named executive officers; - 4.
-To ratify the selection of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022; and - 5.
+To approve an amendment to the Company's certificate of incorporation to increase its authorized shares of common stock from 40,000,000 to 60,000,000; - 5.
+To approve, in accordance with applicable rules of the Nasdaq Stock Market, the issuance of shares of our common stock upon the potential future exercise of certain outstanding warrants held by Opaleye L.P. and its affiliates that would result in Opaleye L.P. and its affiliates owning in excess of 19.99% of the shares of our common stock outstanding immediately after giving effect to such exercise; - 6.
+To ratify the selection of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023; and - 7.
 To transact such other business as may properly come before the meeting or any adjournments or postponements thereof.